Kirby: Squeak Squad: Plot

-At the end of World 6, a battle ensues between Kirby and the leader of the Squeaks, Daroach.
+At Ice Island, a battle ensues between Kirby and the leader of the Squeaks, Daroach.
 Kirby wins the battle, and is about to get the treasure chest supposedly containing his cake when Meta Knight swoops in and snatches the chest away.
-Meta Knight escapes through a door leading to World 7, and Kirby uses the five star seals to open the door and follow him.
-Kirby chases Meta Knight to the end of World 7, where a duel between the two rivals ensues on the Halberd, which flies into space.
+Meta Knight escapes to the Secret Sea, and Kirby chases after him.
+Kirby catches up to Meta Knight, and they fight on the Halberd, which flies into space.
 Meta Knight is defeated and Kirby goes to the treasure chest.
 Before he can open it, though, Daroach flies in and grabs it from him.
 Daroach opens it, but the chest does not contain Kirby's cake.
-Instead, a dark-colored cloud emerges, possessing Daroach, who flies off to distant Gamble Galaxy, World 8.
+Instead, a dark-colored cloud emerges, possessing Daroach, who flies off to the distant Gamble Galaxy.

 Concerned, Kirby follows, eventually encountering and fighting the possessed Daroach.
 Once beaten, the darkness lets go of Daroach and floats away in the form of a small, black-colored star.
 Kirby follows the star, which eventually transforms into its true form - a Dark Matter entity and the ruler of the Underworld, Dark Nebula.
 It is revealed that the chest was Dark Nebula's prison, and Meta Knight was only trying to keep anyone from opening the chest and releasing Dark Nebula.
-Kirby defeats Dark Nebula and heads back to Dream Land, while still wondering where his cake went.
-In a post-credits scene, the Squeaks - who have found the cake and left for parts unknown - send Kirby back his cake as an apology for the trouble they caused and as thanks for saving Daroach.
-Kirby soon receives his cake, making him happy at last as he begins to eat it.
+Kirby defeats Dark Nebula and heads back to Dream Land.
+In a post-credits scene, the Squeaks send Kirby back his cake, making him happy at last as he begins to eat it.

 Reception

-Kirby's Squeak Squad received "average" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.
+Kirby: Squeak Squad received "mixed or average" reviews according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.

 Criticisms concerned the lack of originality in the title when compared to the previous Kirby game on the Nintendo DS, Kirby: Canvas Curse.
 Television show X-Play criticized the game for weak minigames and unnecessary use of the touchscreen.
 The British Official Nintendo Magazine gave the game, on its European release, a score of 70%.

-Even though reviews were mixed, Kirby: Squeak Squad managed to sell over 2.2 million copies, with one million copies sold in Japan alone.
+IGN said that the game is "nothing spectacular if you look at it as a creative new way to experience the classic Kirby gameplay".

 Rerelease

 The game was later released on the Wii U's Virtual Console service in Europe on June 25, 2015; in Australia on June 26, 2015; in North America on July 30, 2015; and in Japan on September 9, 2015.
+The Australian eShop received the European release, despite not being given the PAL name change.